 A comparison is made with outputs from full-sun cocoa systems and high-tech systems (cocoa grown under highly intensive systems with high use of external inputs).
 The quantities are derived from various studies within Ghana and are valued at the current producer price in Ghana.
 Cocoa yield was largely obtained from long-term yield regression analyses for shaded and full-sun cocoa systems (Gockowski et al., 2011; Gockowski et al., 2013; Asase et al., 2014) and field estimates (e.g. Wade et al., 2010).
-The cocoa yields were lowest in shaded cocoa (approximately 366 kgs per Ha) compared to full sun cocoa (451 kgs per Ha) and high-tech cocoa (1041 kgs per Ha).
+The cocoa yields were lowest in shaded cocoa (approximately 366 kgs per Ha) compared to full-sun cocoa (451 kgs per Ha) and high-tech cocoa (1041 kgs per Ha).
 These yield levels compare favourably with the yield reported in FAO (2016) of 510 kg per ha and that reported elsewhere.
 For example, (Foundjem-tita et al., 2016) reported a yield of 540 kgs per ha; Asare (2016) reported a yield of 450-539 kgs per ha.
 The cocoa was valued at USD 4.85 per kg which is the PPP equivalent of the 2017 cocoa price issued in Ghana by COCOBOD (Ghana cedi 7.42).

 However, for the shaded cocoa systems, in addition to cocoa, there are additional products including; plantain, timber, fruits and other food products.
 Since cocoa agroforestry is often combined with timber production, it was assumed that moderate shade agroforestry contains in addition to cocoa, 30 fruit trees and approximately 10 timber trees per hectare (Namirembe et al., 2015).
 This gives an average timber yield of 0.65 m3/ha based on data from (Obiri et al., 2007; Gockowski et al., 2011; Gockowski et al., 2013; Asare et al., 2014).
 We also included the value of plantain within the shaded cocoa systems valued at US\$ 3,130 per ha as well as other food products valued at US\$ 2,822 per ha (Gockowski et al., 2013; Namirembe et al., 2015).
 Cumulatively, the total value of all the products was highest for the cocoa agroforestry systems (USD 8,139 per Ha).
-The total product value is almost equal for high tech cocoa system (USD 5,049 per Ha) and full sun cocoa system (approximately USD 5,319 per Ha).
-Figure 3 also presents a comparison of the agricultural and food outputs from the three cocoa production systems in Ghana.
+The total product value is almost equal for high tech cocoa system (USD 5,049 per Ha) and full-sun cocoa system (approximately USD 5,319 per Ha).